abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 Returned only for observation inputs.
 Array of three numbers: classification error for the observation samples, for sample a, and for sample b.
 <br><br/>
 ### `d_obs`
-Returned when inputs are observations, if the two samples are of equal size, and no custom boundary is specified. d' between the observed samples based on the optimal classification accuracy.
+Returned when inputs are observations and in the optimal case (if the two samples are of equal size, and no custom boundary is specified). d' between the observed samples based on the optimal classification accuracy.
 <br><br/>
 ### `bd_coeffs_obs`
 Returned only for observation inputs.
 Matrix-form coefficients `a2`, `a1` and `a0` of the quadratic boundary that best separates the observations.
 We start with the calculated boundary between Gaussians fitted to the data, then optimize the quadratic coefficients to maximize the classification accuracy of the data (or the expected outcome value, if outcome values are supplied).